Multi-purpose joint adhesive glue

 The product achieves its final level of strength only when it has dried.
 It may be advisable to use mechanical reinforcements to protect the installation area.

-Ventilate regularly to prevent build-up of excessive humidity and use a dryer if necessary.
+Ventilate continuously and systematically to prevent build-up of excessive humidity; use a dryer if necessary.

 Before sticking, subsurfaces should be brushed off, wiped clean with a cloth or cleaned using compressed air.
 Mineral surfaces (plaster or concrete) may be slightly moist.

 Bonding to frozen surfaces is not possible.
-There must be no water-repellent substances (e.g. grease or silicone) on materials to be bonded.
+The substrate material must be free of water-repellent substances (e.g. grease or silicone).
 Subsurfaces must have sufficient load-bearing capacity - if necessary, a mechanical support (pressure lath) must be used (e.g. on crumbling subsurfaces).

 Permanent adhesion is achieved on all pro clima interior and exterior membranes, other vapour retarder and airtight membranes (e.g. those made of PE, PA, PP and aluminium) as well as other underlay/sarking and wall lining membranes (e.g. those made of PP and PET).